K Camp: Career

 K Camp was included in the 2015 Freshman Class by XXL Magazine, which also included artists Fetty Wap, Tink, and Vince Staples.
 In September 2015, he released his debut studio album, Only Way Is Up, which featured performances by Snoop Dogg, T.I., and Jeremih.
 The second single from the album, "Comfortable", peaked at number 54 on the Billboard Hot 100.
 Only Way Is Up was recognized by Spin as one of the 50 Best Hip-Hop Albums of 2015.

 Multiple EP and mixtape releases followed his debut album.
-After being stuck in a production deal that limited his creative freedom, K Camp was eventually released from the binding deal, although he claims he wasn't compensated at all for his works.
+After being stuck in a production deal that limited his creative freedom, K Camp was eventually released from the binding deal, although he claims he was not compensated at all for his works.
 His second album Rare Sound, named after his own label, was released on November 2, 2018.
 It included the single "Can't Go Home" and had guest appearances from, amongst others, Wiz Khalifa and Lil Durk.
 Camp's third album Wayy 2 Kritical was released less than a year after Rare Sound, in June 2019.
 The album, executive produced by Camp's longtime friend and producer Bobby Kritical, highlighted Camp's "songwriting and sonic abilities".
 Wayy 2 Kritical includes the single "Lottery (Renegade)", for which a video was released on June 27, 2019.
 The song went viral online, inspiring a dance challenge on video-sharing app, TikTok.
 Camp gave recognition to 14-year-old choreographer Jalaiah Harmon who originated the dance craze known as the "Renegade" dance, a reference to the song's intro, which features the tag of the track's producer Reazy Renegade.
 On April 24, 2020, K Camp released his fourth album, Kiss Five, the fifth installment in his KISS series, which previously included mixtapes.
 The song "Lottery (Renegade)" was included as a bonus track.
 On July 3, 2020, K Camp released the album Rare Family.